-For this example, we will use + Add New Object in the left sidebar to add a marker for potential campsites near Capitol Lake.
-Click + Add New Object and then select Marker from the drop down menu.
+For this example, I've made a new marker using the +Add button at the top of the objects menu.
 Markers are a great way to identify points of interest on your map.
-A marker will appear in the center of the map and a dialog box will appear in the lower right hand corner.
+A marker will appear in the center of the map and a dialog will appear in the lower right hand corner.

-For this example, we will click and drag the marker to the north shore of Capitol Lake where we think there will be campsites.
-We will also name our marker “Potential campsites” by typing this into the Label field in the dialog box.
-Press OK to close the dialog box and our marker now appears on the map with its label.
-The marker also appears in the left sidebar as well in a folder called Markers.
+For this example, I clicked and dragged the marker to the north shore of Capitol Lake where I think there will be campsites.
+I named the marker “Potential campsites” by typing this into the Label field in the dialog box.
+Pressing OK then closes the dialog box and the marker now appears on the map with its label.
+The marker also appears in the *Objects menu in a folder called Markers**.

 Markers and other objects have a huge amount of capability.
 They are fully explained in the Objects chapter.